outofcoffee/imposter/docs/templates.md

 - data from [Stores](./stores.md), including data [captured](./data_capture.md) previously
 - generating random values, such as UUIDs, numbers, strings etc.
 - generating [fake data](fake_data.md), such as names, addresses, phone numbers etc.
+- properties of the Imposter system, such as the server port or server URL

 ## Placeholder types